content-left-bg.png

 Activity scope

-This guideline relates to student participation in water safety and swimming education activities (e.g. water safety and swimming education program, stroke correction activities, skill practice sessions) as an activity to support curriculum delivery.
+This guideline demonstrates the minimum safety standard for student participation in curriculum activities conducted in pools (e.g. water safety and swimming education program), stroke correction activities, skill practice sessions.

 Activities that pose an unacceptable risk to students are not recommended as part of a swimming education program.
 These activities include, but are not limited to, unstructured free-swim activities and breath-holding/underwater games.